 ALSO READChina races to prevent environmental disaster from stricken China oil spill sparks environmental disaster fears IISER scientists develop wood-pulp balls to clean oil spills Waste human hair could help clean up oil spills Oil and chemical spills from Hurricane Harvey big, but dwarfed by Katrina

 China today refuted the reports of an impending catastrophe of Iranian tanker which caught fire after colliding with a Chinese cargo ship off the east China coast, saying no large-scale oil spill was found in waters.
-It is a race against time for authorities as 31 people of the 274-metre tanker Sanchi are still missing amid concerns that the tanker may explode.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)